 During cognitive behavioral therapy (CBT) sessions, you’ll learn how to reject negative thoughts and emotions and replace them with positive ones.
 We also provide dialectical behavior therapy (DBT) sessions to help you recover from any self-harm behaviors you’ve struggled with.

 Diagnosing and treating any mental health issues is a very important step in addiction recovery.
 As one of the leading dual diagnosis treatment centers in southern California, we leverage a holistic, non 12 step approach that focuses on healing your mind, body and spirit from co-occurring disorders.
 Therapy modalities like equine therapy can help you face and work through challenging thoughts and emotions you may not be able to communicate in your individual therapy sessions.

-Other therapeutic activities like yoga, meditation, fitness and acupuncture can help strengthen your body, improve your mental state and increase the effectiveness and productivity of your individual therapy sessions.
+Other therapeutic activities like yoga, meditation, fitness can help strengthen your body, improve your mental state and increase the effectiveness and productivity of your individual therapy sessions.